-Impeachment: What Maine can teach the rest of the nation
+Impeachment: What Maine Can Teach The Rest of The Nation

-All this came to an abrupt end in early 1940 with the revelation that Runnells had embezzled $157,000 in state funds, much of it traced to cash in his personal safe deposit box.
+All this came to an abrupt end in early 1940 with the revelation that Runnells’ had embezzled $157-thousand in state funds, much of it traced to cash in his personal safe deposit box.

 One high ranking officer, State Treasurer Belmont Smith, refused to bow out.
 It was upon Smith’s shoulders that Barrows understandably felt some responsibility for Runnells’ misconduct might fall.
 The governor, however, could not require Smith to resign because he was not a gubernatorial appointee, the treasurer being elected by the legislature.